mre/endler.dev/content/2020/folklore/index.md

 draft=true

 [extra]
-subtitle="Because Computer-Term Etymology sounded weird."
+subtitle="Because Computer Etymology sounded boring."
 +++

 Some computer terms have a surprising legacy.
 Many of them are derived from long